 As royalties are remitted from Janssen to Royalty Pharma, the balance of the Royalty Obligation will be effectively repaid over the life of the codevelopment and license agreement (the "Agreement") with Janssen.
 In order to determine the amortization of the Royalty Obligation, the Company is required to estimate the total amount of future royalty payments to Royalty Pharma over the life of the Agreement.
 In addition to the \$60 million upfront payment, up to an additional \$95 million in potential milestone payments will also be recorded as a liability related to the sale of future royalties and amortized as interest expense over the estimated remaining life of the agreement.
 At execution, the Company's estimate of this total interest expense resulted in an effective annual interest rate of approximately 10.5%.
-As of March 31, 2023, the Company estimated the effective annual interest rate to be approximately 10.7%.
+As of March 31, 2024, the Company estimated the effective annual interest rate to be approximately 10.97%.
 This estimate contains significant assumptions, which are considered Level 3 fair value inputs, regarding the timing and amount of expected royalty and milestone payments that impact the interest expense that will be recognized over the royalty period.
 The Company will periodically assess the estimated royalty payments to Royalty Payments from Janssen and to the extent the amount or timing of such payments is materially different than the original estimates, an adjustment will be recorded prospectively to increase or decrease interest expense.
 There are a number of factors that could materially affect the amount and timing of royalty payments to Royalty Pharma from Janssen, and correspondingly, the amount of interest expense recorded by the Company, most of which are not within the Company's control.
-Such factors include, but are not limited to, delays or discontinuation of development of seltorexant, regulatory approval, changing standards of care, the introduction of competing products, manufacturing or other delays, generic competition, intellectual property matters, adverse events that result in regulatory authority imposed restrictions on the use of the drug products, significant changes in foreign exchange rates as the royalties remitted to Royalty Pharma are made in U.S. dollars ("USD") while the underlying sales of seltorexant will be made in currencies other than USD, the ongoing COVID-19 pandemic, and other events or circumstances that are not currently foreseen.
+Such factors include, but are not limited to, delays or discontinuation of development of seltorexant, regulatory approval, changing standards of care, the introduction of competing products, manufacturing or other delays, generic competition, intellectual property matters, adverse events that result in regulatory authority imposed restrictions on the use of the drug products, significant changes in foreign exchange rates as the royalties remitted to Royalty Pharma are made in U.S. dollars ("USD") while the underlying sales of seltorexant will be made in currencies other than USD and other events or circumstances that are not currently foreseen.
 Changes to any of these factors could result in increases or decreases to both royalty revenues and interest expense.
-Janssen is currently conducting two Phase 3 studies with seltorexant, a third Phase 3 study was discontinued during 2022.
+Janssen is currently conducting one Phase 3 study with seltorexant, completed a Phase 3 study during 2023, and discontinued a Phase 3 study during 2022.

-The following table shows the activity of the Royalty Obligation since the transaction inception through March 31, 2023:
+The following table shows the activity of the Royalty Obligation since the transaction inception through March 31, 2024:

-M arch 31, 2023 Upfront payment from the sale of future royalties \$ 60,000,000 Non-cash interest expense associated with the sale of future royalties 15,711,302 Liability related to the sale of future royalties \$ 75,711,302
+Μ larch 31, 2024 Upfront payment from the sale of future royalties \$ 60,000,000 Non-cash interest expense associated with the sale of future royalties 24,267,066 Liability related to the sale of future royalties \$ 84,267,066

-NOTE 6 - STOCKHOLDERS' EQUITY
+NOTE 6 - STOCKHOLDERS' DEFICIT